dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 class B extends A{}
 ```

-If 2 classes extend from same base class, or implement same interface, we can cast them with so-called doublecast
+If 2 classes extend from same base class, or implement same interface, we can cast them with so-called "double cast"
 ```java
 class A{}
 interface X{}